 Let me say that it is great to love your country.
-It is great to be proud of who you are and where you come from.
-However, it is another thing entirely when you blindly follow leaders who use the nation and its symbols as the means of robbing another of their Rights or wealth.
+Being proud of who you are and where you come from is great.
+However, it is another thing entirely when you blindly follow leaders who use the nation and its symbols to rob others of their rights or wealth.
 This is especially true when the nation and the symbols being used actually stand for the protection of such Rights and wealth.

 Remember the definition of unalienable or inalienable: unable to be taken away from or given away by the possessor.
 IE: cannot be licensed, adjusted, altered, traded, or taken away.
 Live by definition.

-It is simple but you need to examine something else if that definition is true.
-First, keep in mind that license or permit is defined as “Official permission for something that would otherwise be illegal.”
+It is simple, but you need to examine something else if that definition is true.
+First, keep in mind that a license or permit is defined as “Official permission for something that would otherwise be illegal.”
 Does this change anything for you?

 Supporting any of that because you dislike the other side is not an excuse.
 You are not always right, just like they are not always wrong.
 Perhaps you are starting to see why I despise the party system.
 George Washington warned us that partisanship would lead to inter-political conflict, divide the nation, and give rise to cases of tyranny.